 Is very important to drink only the bottled water (we’ll take car of water distribution in each family), that is the same water used for tea that you can drink safely.

-If you want to buy something you can use Euros (don’t bring big bills).
+If you want to buy something you can use Euros (don’t bring large bills).
 There are quite a lot of shops where you can buy artisan articles and have a drink.
 You can also find locutories where you can call home.
 The best is to bring one of the childs with you so they can understand you better.

 We’ll stay in a refugee camps in the middle of the desert, this means that we must forget a daily shower and all the commodities of our WCs.